 10 Ways to prevent nicotine addiction and how to perform It

 Nicotine addiction is a common type of addiction that involves physical and psychological dependence on nicotine found in tobacco products.
-Even though this addiction is socially approved and many people start smoking due to peer pressure, it can be dangerous.
+Even though this addiction is socially approved and several people start smoking due to peer pressure, it is dangerous.

 Fortunately, nicotine addiction is manageable and preventable.
 The most important strategies to prevent nicotine addiction are listed below.